 The Hind’s Head, Bray

 Heston’s guys know how to work a triple-cooked spud.
 But we’re not talking chips.
-Oh no, it’s Hind’s Head Chef Peter Gray’s triple-cooked roasties that are put on a potato pedestal.
+Oh no, it’s The Hind’s Head Chef Peter Gray’s triple-cooked roasties that are put on a potato pedestal.
 Possibly the best I have EVER tasted.
 As your would expect from a Michelin twinkler, the food is outstanding.
-Dive into the a la carte dishes or tuck into the Sunday 3-course set menu is £55pp – reasonable for the quality of the food and cookery.
+The Sunday three-course set menu is £55pp – reasonable for the quality of the food and cookery.
 Did someone say dry-aged beef sirloin and Blackberry Eton Mess, yes they did. *Dabs napkin*.

 The Newbury Pub, Newbury

-Sunday roast at The Newbury is an event in itself.
+Sunday roast at The Newbury is a religion.
 A lot of love goes into this great British dish from the overnight roasted beef to the Roast Sharing Board that comes with a combo of beef, pork and chicken – perfect for the greedy *ahem* or indecisive.
 This Muddy award-winning pub, is a gastro hotspot perfect for relaxed grazing.
 Sunday Funday starts and ends here – especially now they distill their own gin.

 The White Oak, Cookham

-The White Oak (awarded the Michelin Bib Gourmand for seven consecutive years, no less) balances the art of being a welcoming local and foodie destination.
+Sunday lunch at The White Oak is an event in itself.
+This superb gastropun balances the art of being a welcoming local and foodie destination.
 So if you like your Sunday lunch with a side order of WOW, then pull up a chair.
 The food is stunning offering a traditional roast alongside other refined rather than rustic dishes.
 Come to mama slow roasted pork belly with lashings of gravy (£18.50).
 Kids are well catered for too.
 Plus there are some lovely walks to avoid a food coma.